Mass Modeling and Kinematics of Galaxy Clusters in Modified Gravity: Solutions for different mass profiles

 which consequently requires $\alpha >2$ to have a finite solution.

-{Finally, in \cref{fig:scrf_comp}, we show the comparison of the screening functions' behaviour for different mass models. us comparison amongst the mass models shown for the same value of $\phiB$, we can immediately notice that the $g$NFW profile provides larger $\rc$ wrt the Isothermal and Burkert mass profiles.
-This implies that for the same normalization set by $\phiB$, using the $g$NFW mass profile most of the cluster is screened.
+Finally, in Fig~\ref{fig:scrf_comp}, we show the comparison of the screening functions' behaviour for different mass models.
+Let us compare amongst the mass models shown for the same value of $\phiB$; we can immediately notice that the $g$NFW profile provides larger $\rc$ with respect to the Isothermal and Burkert mass profiles.
+This implies that for the same normalization set by $\phiB$, using the $g$NFW mass profile more of the cluster is screened.
 It is also interesting to note that the dependence of the solution to the screening varies significantly in the Isothermal and Burkert cases in comparison to the $g$NFW case.

-This in turn implies that the $g$NFW profile coupled with the chameleon field screens the fifth force effects within the galaxy cluster more effectively than the two other mass profiles in comparison here.
-For the purpose of illustration here we show the $g$NFW profile assuming $\gamma =1.2$.
+This, in turn, implies that the $g$NFW profile coupled with the chameleon field screens the fifth force effects within the galaxy cluster more effectively than the two other mass profiles in comparison here.
+For the purpose of illustration, here we show the $g$NFW profile assuming $\gamma =1.2$.
 Note that $r_c$ grows with $\gamma$, and it remains larger than that obtained in the case of Burkert or Isothermal profiles for the same value of $\phi_\infty/\mathcal{B}$ down to the lower limit of $\gamma = 0$.
 This further indicates that the difference in $r_c$ will be even larger for $\gamma \to 2$ in comparison to $\gamma = 1.2$.